khamosh-nigahen/Log-Analysis-Project/README.md

 This is the third project for the Udacity Full Stack Nanodegree.
 In this project, a PostgreSQL database is explored by complex SQL queries to get conclusions.
 Its a reporting tool for a newpaper site to discover what kind of articles the site's readers like and prints out reports (in plain text) based on the data in the database.

+We need to answer the following questions by writing queries for the database:

+1. What are the most popular three articles of all time?
+2. Who are the most popular article authors of all time?
+3. On which days did more than 1% of requests lead to errors?

 ## PreRequisites:

 1. [Python3](https://www.python.org/)